 You Don’t Need Tons Of Money To Start

 Unfortunately for the dreamers, they didn’t give this fact a chance to be learned or sink in.
 We often get easily distracted by the media and forget that the millions of dollars raised by publicized startups are a result of months if not years of work to reach a point where the startup is prepared for a financing round for market penetration or growth.
-Furthermore, according to CB Insights, it used to cost $5 million to launch a startup in 2000.
+Furthermore,, it used to cost $5 million to launch a startup in 2000.
 It costs less than $5,000 today thanks to open-source software and cloud-based tools.
 Money is not as big of a challenge anymore.
 What about time?

 You Don’t Need To Quit Your Job To Start